Community Cup: History

-In 2023 we celebrate 30 Years since it all started.
+In 2023, the 30 year anniversary was celebrated.

+In 2025 a green vinyl compilation record featuring the musical history of the cup was released including tracks from Paul Kelly, TISM, Baker Boy, Hiatus Kaiyote and Archie Roach.

 The match

 The football match features two teams of non-footballing local communities: the 3RRR/3PBS Megahertz, which consists of personnel from Melbourne's two main community radio stations, and the Rock Dogs, a mix of former and present musicians.
 The Megahertz wear red and white, and the Rockdogs wear black, red white and yellow guernseys.
 The match is usually umpired by a mix of comedians and notable music industry people, costumed according to a chosen theme, such as 'Do You Love Me?' in 2011 as a tribute to Nick Cave.

 Individual awards

 The match has been followed by the presentation of a number of medals named after recently deceased musicians, including Dave McComb, Paul Hester, Grant McLennan, Tim Hemensley, Norm Fagg, Andrew Entsch and Stuart Speed.
 The Dave Taranto Medal, named for a former PBS-RRR comic presenter, is awarded to the "most silly Megahertz".
 The only living medal was the Stephen Hurley Medal, named for a member of the first Rockdogs side in 1993 who broke his spine in November that year and now uses a wheelchair.

 The Steve Connolly Medal is still awarded for the best on ground, and is presented by The Age sports writer Rohan Connolly in memory of his brother.